Dave "Fat Man" Williams: Career

-He cut four sides under his own name for Specialty Records in 1959, all of which remained unreleased until 1986 when his cover of the Fats Domino/Dave Bartholomew composition Don't You Hear Me Calling You appeared on the compilation Crescent City Bounce on Ace Records (U.K.).
-His first release was I Would If I Could b/w It's Me, O Lord on Ego, Inc. Records in 1963.
+He cut four sides under his own name for Specialty Records in 1959, all of which remained unreleased until 1986 when his cover of the Fats Domino/Dave Bartholomew composition "Don't You Hear Me Calling You" appeared on the compilation album, Crescent City Bounce, on Ace Records (U.K.).
+His first release was "I Would If I Could" b/w "It's Me, O Lord" on Ego, Inc. Records in 1963.
 These two songs were included on his 1974 LP New Orleans Jazz and Blues "I Ate Up The Apple Tree" by Dave Williams, released on New Orleans Records.
 The majority of the songs on the album were recorded at Lu and Charlie's jazz club in New Orleans on March 5, 1974, with a band that included Williams on piano and vocals, Clive Wilson on trumpet, Clarence Ford on clarinet and tenor sax, James Prevost on bass, and Chester Jones on drums.
 Also on the disc were four songs recorded in 1963 featuring Williams on piano and vocals, Ernest Poree on alto sax, Narvin Kimball on string bass, and Lloyd Washington on drums.
 In 2014 GHB Records released Dave Fat Man Williams- I Ate Up The Apple Tree which adds six additional songs from a 1975 session.
 A 1981 live set from Femø Island, Denmark featuring Williams, Sammy Rimington and Doc Houlind was released by GBH Records in 1996.
 Recording sessions with Peter Nissen's New Orleans Band in 1976 from Herlev, Denmark and Dave Williams' International Jazz Band in 1981 from Copenhagen, Denmark have not yet been issued.
 Williams is featured on piano and vocals on two cuts of Little Sonny Jones New Orleans Rhythm & Blues.

 Williams spoke of his unusual approach to songwriting.
 "I think of the words and music at the same time.
 They come to me in my sleep and wake me up.
 I just go to the piano.
 They're so beautiful sometimes I hates to get up."
 When asked how his wife felt about these early morning sessions Williams said, "I've got me a good wife; she never complains."
-Williams' signature song I Ate Up The Apple Tree was covered by The Dirty Dozen Brass Band on their first album in 1984.
+Williams' signature song "I Ate Up The Apple Tree" was covered by The Dirty Dozen Brass Band on their first album in 1984.
 The song was subsequently recorded by Rebirth Brass Band, Original Pin Stripe Brass Band, Dr. John, Kermit Ruffins, New Birth Brass Band, and numerous others.

-Among the noted musicians Williams performed with in jazz and R&B settings are Louis Cottrell Jr., Lizzie Miles, Wild Bill Davison, Pleasant Joseph (as "Cousin Joe"), Freddie Kohlman, George Lewis, Thomas Jefferson, Paul Barbarin, Louis Barbarin, Kid Howard, Big Joe Turner, Lloyd Price, Kid Thomas Valentine, Bunk Johnson, Harold Battiste, Willie Humphrey, Waldren "Frog" Joseph, Papa Celestin, and Alvin Alcorn.
+Among the noted musicians Williams performed with in jazz and R&B settings are Louis Cottrell Jr., Lizzie Miles, Wild Bill Davison, Cousin Joe, Freddie Kohlman, George Lewis, Thomas Jefferson, Paul Barbarin, Louis Barbarin, Kid Howard, Big Joe Turner, Lloyd Price, Kid Thomas Valentine, Bunk Johnson, Harold Battiste, Willie Humphrey, Waldren "Frog" Joseph, Papa Celestin, and Alvin Alcorn.
 In 1962 he was honored as Grand Marshall with Onward Brass Band.